AgentFleet: Multi-Agent Coordination

 metadata:

-name: code-review-team
+name: code-review-fleet

 spec: